bauele/stars-and-moons/README.md

 where to find the server.

 The server address and port for the client can be changed in the vue.config.js file.

+## Asset credits
+The file background.png was created by myself using Spacescape, available [here](https://github.com/petrocket/spacescape) The following assets were created entirely by myself: board.png, moon.png, star.png